nudgebg/egvinsulin/docs/data_sets/LOOP.md

  - [1]:DeviceDtTm and TmZnOffset are only available for a fraction of patients.
 Therefore, we rely on UTCDtTm and patient roster PtTimezoneOffset to obtain local time.
  - [2]: Loop has no extended boluses, check what this is

+Note: After the analysis we found out that the information about the source can be derived from the LoopDeviceUploads.txt.
+However, this was not done at the time of analysis and is a left-open todo.

 ### Todos:
 Boluses: